-Parent group workshops with childcare provided Parent-child special events Classroom events and activities Sharing special interests or talents (Please indicate this on the Child Information Record/Emergency Card) Volunteering in the classroom-all volunteer's work under the direct supervision of on-site staff at all times.

-If requested helping to prepare classroom materials.
+Parent group workshops with childcare provided Parent-child special events Classroom events and activities Sharing special interests or talents (Please indicate this on the Child Information Record/Emergency Card) If requested helping to prepare classroom materials.

 Teachers communicate with newsletters and other information in your child's mail box in the classroom.
 Please be sure to check your child's mailbox regularly.